-Look through our frequently asked questions about our tree work courses, whether its a question on what to wear or a question on the equipment.
+Look through the frequently asked questions about our tree surgery courses.
+Here you'll find questions ranging from what to wear to what equipment is used.
 If your question is not answered, please call the office on 01825 731810.

 Frequently Asked Questions

-Our prices are for the training and assessment.
+Our prices are for the tree surgery training and assessment.
 Assessment days are booked prior to the course.
 The format is discussed during the course.

 The price paid is based on taking the assessment on the day provided.
 Should you want a different day, there may be an additional fee.

-This is ultimately a personal choice but be informed!
-Remember no protctive clothing will guarantee that you don't have an accident.
+The clothing you choose to wear on one of our tree surgeon courses or chainsaw courses is ultimately a personal choice but be informed!
+Remember no protective clothing will guarantee that you don't have an accident.

 There are 2 standard types of chainsaw trousers: